wp-plugins/wp-advanced-search/readme.txt

 <li>Using a relevance algorithm for the final classification</li>
 <li>Adding an automatic pagination</li>
 <li>Highlight search terms, or not</li>
+<li>Autocomplete option and automatic addition of words in the index</li>
 <li>Manage blocks to display in the SERP</li>
 <li>Several templates for result pages</li>
 <li>Ability to write an exact search with words in quotation marks</li>